Bike, Hike & Kayak Northern Vietnam: Vietnam Adventure tour

 Junk Boating

 This is our last morning in Halong Bay, so we wake up early to make the most of it.
-There will be another 630am tai chi session for anyone who’d like to participate.
-Then we’ll hop on bamboo boats and visit a secluded floating village surrounded by the mountains.
-We spawn our way between a series of floating homes and small rowing boats, all that serve the local’s everyday lives as vehicles, shops, fishing utilities and overnight shelter.
-We return to the junk boat for 9am and then start cruising back to the pier in Hongai.
-Brunch will be served along the way.
-Our driver will be awaiting us here and will transfer us by vehicle back to Hanoi.
-We should make it back into Hanoi at about 430pm.
+There will be another early morning tai chi session for anyone who’d like to participate.
+Then we’ll cruise to the Surprise Cave, one of the largest grottoes of Halong Bay.
+We’ll have time to explore the grotto before making our way back to the pier on the mainland.
+Breakfast will be served along the way.
+Our driver will pick us up at the pier and transfer us by vehicle back to Hanoi.
+We should make it back into Hanoi at about 4:30pm.
 There will be free time for last minute shopping and exploration of Hanoi before meeting for our farewell dinner.

 Accommodation: Hotel